-MBTA Bus Routes 47 & CT2 will operate across the BU bridge during construction but all Cambridge-bound service will detour through Kenmore Square.
+MBTA Bus Routes 47 & CT2 will operate across the BU bridge during construction but all buses will detour onto St. Mary's Street around the project limits.

 MBTA commuter rail will operate on normal schedules during the week but will be unavailable during the weekends of July 29-30th and August 5-6th.

 Traffic and transit disruptions will significantly impact travel between the Longwood Area and the following areas:

 Access for emergency vehicles, local abutters, pedestrians and bicycles will be maintained through the construction project during the traffic closures.

 This page provides updates on the construction project and information on alternative transportation options for employees, students, patients, and visitors to the Longwood Area.
 For additional help, please contact the MASCO CommuteWorks Coordinator.